secmon-as-code/alertchain/README.md

 }
 ```

-`github-issuer` is a name of action.
-This action is a creator of GitHub issue as alert ticket by GitHub Apps.
+`github-issuer` is an action that creates a GitHub issue as an alert ticket using GitHub Apps.

 **alert.rego**
 ```rego